phac-nml/irida/doc/user/administrator/index.md

 Allowing access to your IRIDA installation
 ------------------------------------------

-A Remote connection is granted with the same process as remote clients.
-To allow a remote installation to access your IRIDA instance, an OAuth2 client must be created with the following specifications:
+A Remote Connection is granted with the same process as remote clients.
+To allow a remote IRIDA instance to access your IRIDA instance, an OAuth2 client must be created with the following specifications:

 * Token Validity: 12 hours recommended.
 A short token validity will require users to reauthorize the API more often.
 * Grant Type: `authorization_code`